-Successful completion of the GFITP will enable students to (1) identify common schemes in grant fraud and understand how those schemes fit into the grant process; (2) identify various investigative techniques that may be utilized to obtain the required documentation to support the allegation(s) from both the Government files as well as the grantee’s records; and (3) identify what steps in the investigative process are necessary to successfully prove the violation.
+The GFITP will enable students to (1) identify common schemes in grant fraud and understand how those schemes fit into the grant process; (2) identify various investigative techniques that may be utilized to obtain the required documentation to support the allegation(s) from both the government files as well as the grantee’s records; and (3) identify what steps in the investigative process are necessary to successfully prove the violation.

 Required Training Materials

 - The Federal Law Enforcement Training Centers (FLETC) partner with numerous federal agencies to provide law enforcement training.
 If you are a member of one of these Participating Organizations, please contact your agency training officer for class availability.
 If your agency is not a partner organization of the FLETC and you are interested in attending a course, please contact us at FLETC Admissions.
 Class availability is limited for non-partner organizations.

 - The FLETC supports our local law enforcement communities by providing training opportunities, onsite at FLETC campuses and exported to host locations across the United States.
 State, local and tribal officers can apply for this training at FLETC Application for Student Training (FAST).

 - For more information on all training at FLETC, please contact us at FLETC Admissions.

 Glynco: (912) 267-3166